-However, as is true on any Women’s Adventure Travel trips, you can always opt in or out of as much or as little of these activities as you’d like.
+However, as is true on any Women’s Adventure Travel trip, you can always opt-in or out of as much or as little of these activities as you’d like.
 Kicking back at the lodge is always an option.
-The game drives, sundowners and excellent dinners on deck are all in order.
+The game drives, sundowners, and excellent dinners on deck are all in order.
 These special visits and events are but an added, unbelievable bonus for those looking for some sand.

 I hope to see you in the jeep!

 WAT's Adventuress in Chief